Charles 'Chip' Huggins, JD | Chief Executive Officer

 Karen Gianuario | Chief Operating Officer

-Karen Gianuario joined Caminar for Mental Health in September 2013 as Senior Director of Business Development and Operations.
-She brings over 25 years of experience in the private, for-profit sector from her tenure at See’s Candies where she held positions of progressive management responsibility in the areas of procurement, operations, product and product line development.
+Karen Gianuario joined the organization in September 2013 as Senior Director of Business Development and Operations.
+She brings over 25 years of experience in the private, for-profit sector from her tenure at See’s Candies, where she held positions of progressive management responsibility in the areas of procurement, operations, product, and product line development.
 Karen served as the Director of Procurement for her final 10 years with the company.